Astro-Dean/Spherical-Harmonics-Gravity-Model/README.md

 ## Future Work
 * Add EOM for satellites in motion in the inertial frame
-* Add derivates of potential functions for calculating accelerations
+* Add derivatives of potential functions for calculating accelerations